Operation Gatling: Background

 The third, and final, phase of the operation would involve an attack by the Rhodesian Light Infantry, the RLI, on another ZAPU-run camp located near the Great North Road, approximately 15 km north of Lusaka.
 The camp was referred to as the CGT-2 (Communist Guerrilla Training Camp) by the Rhodesians.

 The Operation

-Led by Squadron Leader Chris Dixon, who identified himself to Lusaka Airport tower as "Green Leader", a so-called "Rhodesian Air Force" group flew into Zambia at very low altitudes (thereby avoiding Zambian radar) and took control of the country's airspace for about a quarter of an hour during the initial assault on Westlands Farm, informing Lusaka tower that "Rhodesian Hawker Hunters were circling the Zambian airfields under orders to shoot down any fighter that attempted to take off".
+Led by Squadron Leader Chris Dixon, who identified himself to Lusaka Airport tower as "Green Leader", a Rhodesian Air Force group flew into Zambia at very low altitudes (thereby avoiding Zambian radar) and took control of the country's airspace for about a quarter of an hour during the initial assault on Westlands Farm, informing Lusaka tower that "Rhodesian Hawker Hunters were circling the Zambian airfields under orders to shoot down any fighter that attempted to take off".
 Under the impression of these threats the ill-equipped Zambians made no attempt to repel the Rhodesian airborne raid.